To develop your dog!

 Method #1

-It is possible to make your dog understand that he doesn’t have to show signs of resource guarding to be on your bed or on the couch and that he needs to share.
+It is possible to make your dog understand that he does not have to show signs of resource guarding to be on your bed or the couch and that he must share.

-It is very important to let your dog think so that he can make his own decisions.
-By letting him decide for himself, you allow him to learn and it will stimulate his brain.
+It’s important to let your dog think, so he can make his own decisions.
+By letting him decide for himself, you allow him to learn and exercise his brain.
+Do not force your dog to go down, you risk making the situation worse by increasing his stress level.

-However, to avoid getting bitten, it would be best to contact a dog trainer or a dog behaviourist who knows how to handle resource guarding.
-He will be able to put a protocol in place that will be adapted to your situation.
+If you are having difficulty getting your dog down or are afraid of being bitten, it would be best to contact a dog trainer who is familiar with resource guarding.
+He will be able to set up a protocol that will be adapted to your situation.

 Method #2

-Take him down every time he tries to climb and reward him by petting him, giving him treats or his favourite toy.
+Take him down every time he tries to climb and reward him by petting him, giving him treats, or his favorite toy.

-By giving him a reward, you show him that it is more pleasant for him to be on the ground than on the couch or your bed.
+By rewarding him, you show him that it is more pleasant for him to be on the ground than on the couch or your bed.
 Over time, he will understand that going there is useless since he is always denied access.

 The first thing to do is not to disturb him when he is eating or when he is in bed.
 If you try to remove his bowl or approach him, it will make the problem worse and you risk being bitten.